47 New Outsourcing Statistics (2023-2026)

 Outsourcing content marketing fell out of favor between 2019 and 2020.
 In 2019, 40% of marketing professionals outsourced some content marketing, while in 2020 that number fell to 30%.
 The top outsourced content marketing tasks were writing, graphic design, video design and animation.

-Google searches for “content writing” over the past 5 years
+Google searches for “content writing” are up 222% over the past 5 years.

 Strong problem solving skills is the most important factor for small businesses choosing an outsourced team (Upcity)

 The ability to approach business challenges in new and creative ways is the top selling point for outsourced teams among small businesses.
 Problem solving skills even edged out years of experience, overall cost and online reviews in Upcity’s 2022 poll.